House Price Watch

 £60,000

 This list of the 100 most expensive homes sold in Newsholme is compiled from all-time residential sales recorded by the HM Land Registry.
 Each entry includes the sale price and transaction date.
-The dataset was last updated in November 2019 (The latest available from HM Land Registry).
+The dataset was last updated 20 May 2026 at 17:15 with the latest HM Land Registry data (November 2019).
+The Newsholme dataset covers 3 postcodes.
 Prices reflect actual recorded transactions, not current market valuations.
+Read our full data methodology.